 Designing Safer Systems takes you on a powerful journey through a system that experienced multiple failures, most of which were foreseeable.
 At the end of this journey, you’ll be challenged to reflect on the circumstances within the multiple systems in which you are a player and will be asked:

-Dr Shaun Ridley is a highly sought-after management consultant and facilitator with a reputation for delivering world-class outcomes for clients.
+Shaun is a highly sought-after management consultant and facilitator with a reputation for delivering world-class outcomes for clients.
 He has a particular talent for helping groups navigate complex issues and solve difficult problems.

 The majority of Shaun’s assignments involve working with senior executives from both the public and private sectors on strategy and leadership development, stakeholder consultation and consensus building.